 \subsection{Results of simulation}

-The simulation result of raw signal is shown in Fig\ref{fig:10}, which is consistent with the signal waveform recorded by the oscilloscope(Fig\ref{fig:7}).The reflection is significant and the rise time of the earliest signal increases from 230 ps to 296 ps.
+The simulation result of the raw signal is shown in Fig\ref{fig:10}, which is consistent with the signal waveform recorded by the oscilloscope(Fig\ref{fig:7}).
+The reflection is significant and the rise time of the earliest signal increases from 230 ps to 296 ps.

-Considering that different structures of the MRPC detector can strongly affect the impedance and the transmission, and consequently the output signal, various models are built and simulated to understand how the detector signal of different configurations is propagated.
-Our strategy is to use three parameters to describe the effect of different structures of MRPC on signal transmission, namely the amplitude of the first peak, the ratio of amplitude between the second and the first peaks (reflection ratio), and the rise time of the first peak.In pursuing better timing performance of MRPC, faster rise time and lower reflection ratio are favored (higher amplitude of the first peak is also beneficial, but is not the most critical factor).Fig\ref{fig:11} illustrates the schematic view of the eight models and the corresponding parameters of simulated results.
-Only the quantity of stack and the mode of signal output are tuned for these models, while all other settings are kept the same.
-The simulation results show that the more the number of nodes, the greater the reflection ratio.
-When extracting from the middle PCB, the leading edge of output signal is steeper than that from the bottom PCB.
-Nevertheless, the rise time of all signals get larger than the input.
+Considering that different structures of the MRPC detector can strongly affect the impedance and transmission, and consequently the output signal, various models are built and simulated to understand how the detector signals of different configurations are propagated.
+Our strategy is to use three parameters to describe the effect of different structures of MRPC on signal transmission: the amplitude of the first peak, the ratio of amplitude between the second and the first peaks (reflection ratio), and the rise time of the first peak.
+While pursuing better timing performance of MRPC, faster rise time and lower reflection ratio are favored (higher amplitude of the first peak is also beneficial, but is not the most critical factor).
+Fig.\ref{fig:11} illustrates a schematic view of the eight models and the corresponding parameters of the simulated results.
+Only the stack quantity and signal output mode were tuned for these models, while all other settings were kept the same.
+The simulation results indicate that the greater the number of nodes, the greater is the reflection ratio.
+When extracting from the middle PCB, the leading edge of the output signal is steeper than that from the bottom PCB.
+Nevertheless, the rise time of all the signals is larger than that of the input.

-To further study the influence of the detector structure on the leading and trailing edges of the signal, the port at the other end of the model is set to be full absorptive, and the signals (including the primary signal and the reflected signals) transmitted to this port will be absorbed.
-So the output port will only have information about the first peak.
-Interference from the reflected signal on the first peak is eliminated.
-In this way, we can observe subtle differences in the first peak of the output signal under different structures of MRPC.